This page explains what a cleft lip and palate is, the impact it can have on families and individuals, and what CLAPA does as a charity.

 About Cleft Lip and Palate

-A ‘cleft lip’ is a notch or gap in the upper lip which can range from a small notch in the coloured part of the lip to a wide gap that extends up into the nostrils.
+A ‘cleft lip’ is one or two notches or gaps in the upper lip which can range from a small notch in the coloured part of the lip to wide gaps that extend up into the nostrils.
 A ‘cleft palate’ is a gap in the roof of the mouth.
 Babies can be born with a cleft lip, a cleft palate, or both together.

 1 in 700 babies are born with a cleft across the world.
 That’s 1,200 each year in the UK.

-Under the Equality Act 2010, a cleft by itself is not a disability, though it may affect someone in a way which means they need extra support, e.g. hearing aids, speech therapy.
-In some cases, the extra support needed is substantial and long-term enough that it may be considered a disability, or may be looked at as being ‘under the same umbrella’ as disability.
+Under the Equality Act 2010, a cleft by itself is not considered a disability, though it may affect someone in a way which means they need extra support like hearing aids or ongoing speech therapy.
+In some cases, the extra support needed for certain issues is substantial and long-term enough that this issue may be considered a disability.

 How does it happen?

-The causes are complicated; for some it runs in the family, but for many it’s a complete surprise, the result of many different genetic and environmental factors coming together in a way that can’t be predicted or knowingly prevented.
+The causes are complicated.
+For some, it runs in the family.
+For many, it’s a complete surprise, resulting from many different genetic and environmental factors coming together in a way that can’t be predicted or knowingly prevented.

 It is very unlikely that a child’s cleft developed because of something the parents did or didn’t do.
-In a minority of cases, a cleft is caused by a syndrome such as Pierre Robin Sequence or Stickler Syndrome, and these will have their own causes and outcomes.
+In some cases, a cleft is caused by a syndrome such as Pierre Robin Sequence or Stickler Syndrome, and these will have their own causes and outcomes.

 What does it mean for a child?

-Depending on the type and size of a child’s cleft, it can impact them in different ways.
+Depending on the type and size of a child’s cleft, it can impact them differently.

 Hearing: Common childhood hearing issues such as glue ear are far more likely if a child has a cleft palate.
 Many children with a cleft palate need grommets or hearing aids.

 Speech: A cleft palate means extra air can escape through the nose while speaking, causing speech to sound nasal or muffled.
 Around 50% of children with a cleft palate need ongoing speech therapy to help with this.
-By age 5, around 40% of these children will still have noticeably different speech to their peers.
+By age 5, around 40% of these children will still speak in a way which sounds noticeably different to other children.

-Teeth placement: Most children with a cleft affecting their gum will need orthodontic work, which can be quite extensive.
+Teeth placement: Children with a cleft affecting their gum will need orthodontic work, which can be quite extensive.
 This usually includes a bone graft surgery at 7-12 years old, which helps teeth grow in the gap in the gum.
-Children with a cleft are also more susceptible to tooth decay and other oral health issues which can extend well into adulthood.
+Children with a cleft are also more susceptible to tooth decay and other oral health issues, which can extend well into adulthood.

 Facial growth: In some cases, a cleft lip can cause a child to grow up with a ‘flat’ profile and/or an underbite.
 In some cases, further surgery will be offered to help with both functional and cosmetic concerns.

-Educational Achievement: Cleft is not linked to learning difficulties, but in general children with a cleft have lower educational attainment levels to their peers.
-Recent research suggests this is not to do with their genetics, so it’s likely this is because of a lack of support in schools for hearing, speech, and other issues which may limit a child’s engagement in education.
+Educational Achievement: Cleft is not linked to learning difficulties, but children with a cleft tend to have lower educational attainment levels.
+Research says there’s no obvious health reason for this, which suggests it’s likely because of a lack of support in schools for hearing, speech, and other issues which may limit a child’s engagement in education.

-Emotional wellbeing: A cleft often means a child will grow up looking or sounding different to their peers and having multiple hospital appointments which may include surgeries.
-Coping with staring, comments and bullying and discrimination can impact on emotional wellbeing and self-esteem.
+Emotional wellbeing: A cleft often means a child will grow up looking or sounding different to their peers and having multiple hospital appointments, including surgeries.
+Coping with staring, comments, bullying, and discrimination can impact emotional wellbeing and self-esteem.

 How is it treated?

 A cleft lip is surgically repaired when a child is 3-6 months old.
 A cleft palate is repaired between 6-12 months.
-Every child’s cleft is unique, as are their treatment needs, which will be handled by one of the multidisciplinary NHS Cleft Teams around the UK.
+Every child’s cleft is unique, as are their treatment needs.

-Treatment may include further surgeries to improve speech, hearing, teeth placement, and change the appearance of the face and profile.
+Treatment may include further surgeries to help with speech, hearing, teeth placement, and changing the appearance of the face and profile.
 Some of these are major surgical procedures requiring years of preparation and a lengthy recovery time.
-Hearing aids or grommets are commonly used to improve hearing in children with a cleft palate, and around half will also undergo speech therapy.
+Hearing aids or grommets are commonly used to help with hearing in children with a cleft palate, and around half will also undergo speech therapy.

 WRITING ABOUT CLEFT